 “It was a really awkward conversation,” Thai said.
 “They just read from a script and sent me on my way.
 We had just done our Q4 plan a few days before, too.”

 “A lot of people think [layoffs] are because of budget cuts, but sometimes it’s just new leadership that wants to shake things up,” Thai said.
-That month, then-Equinix CEO Eric Schwartz left the company to helm another.
+That month, then-Equinix chief strategy and development officer Eric Schwartz left the company to helm another.

 After getting her layoff notice, Thai scrambled to find a new job.
 She posted about her layoff on LinkedIn and reached out to her network, advertising she was looking for new work.
 Before her last day at Equinix even came, she accepted an offer at Snowflake, a data cloud company that went public in 2020.